mdruker/feeds/README.md

 ## Overview

-This currently powers one feed - Catch Up On Follows.
-The app is deployed on fly.io on one server and a separate Postgres database.
+This powers two feeds - Catch Up and Only Links.
+The app is deployed on fly.io on one server with a separate MySQL database.

 Feeds are published/unpublished with the scripts configured in `package.json`, e.g. `yarn publishStaging`.